Skip to content

 Quinn Daly: I know you've been at SELCO for close to a decade.
 So how did you come into this work?

 Rachita Misra: My background is architecture, but I also studied economics and policy at the London School of Economics.
-As an architect, I think you're often taught to zoom into the human needs, and then also the whole aspect of city planning gives you a context of a city, right?
+As an architect, you're often taught to zoom into the human needs, and then also the whole aspect of city planning gives you a context of a city, right?
 So it's that skill of being able to go deeper and then pull out, and I think that's the piece that I usually end up using at SELCO.

 We see it as a responsibility to speak very openly about any learnings that we have had.
 We believe in scaling via replication, and that can only happen if we speak more about both our failures and our successes.
 What did we do and what did it achieve?
 So that's the portfolio that I lead right now, the knowledge portfolio, which encompasses many different things.
 The aim is to be open source.